khulnasoft-lab/design.khulnasoft.com/contents/content/voice-tone.md

 In most cases, it's appropriate to use the [second-person](https://www.quickanddirtytips.com/education/grammar/first-second-and-third-person?page=1) point of view, because it's friendly and easy to understand.

-The words "you," "your," and "yours" indicate that you're writing in second person.
-It's important to note that in UI copy, the "you" is often implied rather than stated.
-For example, instead of "You can track time with quick actions," you might instruct users to "Track time with quick actions."
+The words ""you,"" ""your,"" and ""yours"" indicate that you're writing in second person.
+It's important to note that in UI copy, the ""you"" is often implied rather than stated.
+For example, instead of ""You can track time with quick actions,"" you might instruct users to ""Track time with quick actions.""

-To write in second person, focus on eliminating words like "can" or "will" from content.
+To write in second person, focus on eliminating words like ""can"" or ""will"" from content.

 | Do | Don't |
 | --- | --- |